Deliaphonic presented by The Tin Music and Arts and Synthcurious

 Jerry Dammers takes over again and plays Happy Birthday for Delia’s eightieth birthday.
 Then continues with another dose of off the wall electronics and music.

-Howlround start to play and it the dissonant and elongated music Deliaphonic_05052017_Fighting_Boredom-6is reminiscent of a slow train pulling to a halt.
+Howlround start to play and it the dissonant and elongated music is reminiscent of a slow train pulling to a halt.
 They are using lengths of tape and looping them around poles to create loops and stretch the sound apart, they appear to be mixing in tape, they have hooks with lengths on and they are carrying pieces around, threading them through the recorder and mixing the sounds into the music.
 There are strands of tape around shoulders and spinning across the space between the reels and the pole, I have never seen this done before and the mere sight of it is making the hair on the back of my neck stand up, this is how some of the classic albums I love were made.
 It’s brilliant, a shuddering and huge sound.

 Hannah Peel is different again, she begins with the delicate sounds of a carousel which falls into dark tones bringing up feelings of fear and innocence lost, it’s like music for a twisted and skewed playground, and it is really good.